alonzojp/WHX/README.md

 I edit and record videos for my youtube channel, though I upload pretty randomly and in short bursts.

 ![Editing](Editing.PNG)
 Here is a screenshot of the software I use to edit videos.
+(Sony Vegas Pro 14)